Keep the Trail Access info current...

 Goldfields & Mining

-Pierces Pass to Blue Gum Forest walking track is a 16km, grade 4 Return hike located in the Blue Mountains National Park, NSW.
+Pierces Pass to Blue Gum Forest walking track is a 16km, grade 4 return hike, located in the Blue Mountains National Park, New South Wales.
 The hike should take approximately 7hrs to complete.

 The Pierces Pass to Blue Gum Forest walking track is a real heart starter with expansive views across the northern end of the iconic Grose Valley.
 Take a moment to breathe in that famous Blue Mountains air before you descend the valley towards the magnificent Grose River.